abdullah7795/MRIDenoisingmodel/README.md

 [https://docs.anaconda.com/anaconda/install/windows/](https://docs.anaconda.com/anaconda/install/windows/) \

-## open terminal in repository:
+## Open Terminal In Repository:

 open cmd/terminal in the repository. \
 run: python3 model_test.py \

-## the output will be saved as outfile5.tiff and outfile5.tif
+## The Output Will Be Saved As outfile5.tiff And outfile5.tif

 you can change the names in model_test.py file. \